NadunSanjeevana/LifePulse-chatbot/README.md

 # Work-Life Balancer Chatbot (Life Pulse App)

 ## Overview
 The **Work-Life Balancer Chatbot** is a Python-based conversational assistant designed to enhance the functionality of the Work-Life Balancer app.
-The chatbot interacts with users to assist in task management, and answering queries about work-life balance.
-It integrates seamlessly with the backend services to deliver real-time responses and personalized recommendations.
-It used Qwen LLM model.
+The chatbot interacts with users to assist in task management and answer queries related to work-life balance.
+It integrates seamlessly with backend services to deliver real-time responses and personalized recommendations.
+The chatbot utilizes the Qwen LLM model with Ollama for query processing.

 ## Features
 - **Natural Language Processing (NLP)**: Understands user inputs using Dialogflow or Rasa.